cyear/NUCtool/assets/README_English.md

 > Updated casually; if you find it useful, please give it a ⭐.
 >
 > [Detailed Update Notes](./assets/NUCtoolChange.md)
+>
+> This document is almost entirely translated by chatgpt.

 > [!WARNING]
 > There is a risk of hardware damage.
 Using this program means you accept the risk, and no issues will be held responsible.